- 1st Mar 2024

 3. Deep Learning Models:

-- Recurrent Neural Networks (RNNs), Long Short-Term Memory (LSTM) networks, and Convolutional Neural Networks (CNNs) are adept at capturing sequential patterns and semantic meanings.
+- Recurrent Neural Networks (RNNs), Long Short-term Memory (LSTM) networks and Convolutional Neural Networks (CNNs) are well-equipped to extract sequential patterns and semantic meanings.

 - While these models achieve top-tier performance, they demand extensive labeled data and computational power.